ULTIMATE Split-Ends Guide; Types, Causes, and BEST Treatments

 Combine deep conditioning treatment with hair vitamins like Sugar Bear Hair for optimal effect.

 5. The Tree Split

-The TREE hair split looks, as the name suggests, like a tree branch.
+As the name suggests, the TREE hair split looks like a tree branch.

 “The tree split is caused when sections of cortical cells are beginning to separate on one side of the hair strand more than the other,”